Wishing you knew more about Aboriginal culture? Search no more.

 Australian Indigenous war veterans memorial, Toomelah

-On February 20th, 2009 what is claimed to be the ‘first memorial dedicated to Australian Indigenous war veterans’ in an Aboriginal community was unveiled in Toomelah, New South Wales, about 180kms south-west of Brisbane .
+On February 20th, 2009 what is claimed to be the 'first memorial dedicated to Australian Indigenous war veterans' in a First Nations community was unveiled in Toomelah, New South Wales, about 180kms south-west of Brisbane.

-The memorial features a plaque listing the names of 21 Toomelah and district Aboriginal veterans who served in both world wars and the Vietnam war.
+The memorial features a plaque listing the names of 21 Toomelah and district First Nations veterans who served in both world wars and the Vietnam war.

-22 former Indigenous servicemen are recognised with a special plaque at Moree cemetery.
-A local researcher and historian, Noeline Briggs-Smith, spent many years compiling a detailed history and ensured all servicemen buried at Moree received a proper headstone .
+22 former First Nations servicemen are recognised with a special plaque at Moree cemetery.
+A local researcher and historian, Noeline Briggs-Smith, spent many years compiling a detailed history and ensured all servicemen buried at Moree received a proper headstone.

 War memorial sculpture, Bondi Beach